Golf Academy of America Advisory Board

 The Golf Academy of America Advisory Board is composed of PGA professionals and industry experts, including national award winners.
 Together they are helping Golf Academy of America keep current with trends in the golf industry and provide invaluable strategic advice.
 They also serve as resources for both current students and alumni.

-Steven Braley, CEO of Legacy Golf Advisory Group
+Steven Braley, PGA, CEO of Legacy Golf Advisory Group

 When a six-year-old Steven Braley picked up golf clubs, he said it was "love at first site."
 By age 14, he dedicated himself to the game.
 Braley received a varsity golf scholarship to Oklahoma State University, the nation's top ranked team.
 He earned a business degree, then went on to establish a career in the industry with Landmark Land Company.
 After 20 years with Landmark, he became a senior executive with Jack Nicklaus Golden Bear and later the Senior Director of the PGA of America.